This article is also available in: Deutsch (German)

 House purchasing is one of the most overwhelming decisions for anyone in Albania.
 It is an important long-term investment that provides better living conditions and possible profits in the future.
-The housing market is subject to several housing and social state policies that affect people’s decision on buying a house.
+The housing market is subject to various housing and social state policies that affect people’s decisions about buying a house.
 Moreover, the market is also closely related to the banking sector and its lending activity.
 According to the Bank of Albania (BoA) most of the investments in immovable properties are made through loans, thus changes to the interest rate can have an impact on the entire construction sector.
 Changes to the price of immovable properties have a key role in the decisions taken by central banks all over the world and this was confirmed by the global crisis of 2007-2008.
 However, the way how these two sectors depend on each-other is difficult to understand if you’re don’t have a financial background.

 The Albanian economy went through different stages during the recent decades as it passed from a centralized economy to a market economy.
 The construction sectors and the housing market gave a major contribution to economic growth during this period.